angular/angular/docs/FIXUP_COMMITS.md

 So, when are fixup commits useful?

-Often times, when submitting a Pull Request, a reviewer might request changes.
+During the life of a Pull Request, a reviewer might request changes.
 The Pull Request author can make the requested changes and submit them for another review.
 Normally, these changes should be part of one of the original commits of the Pull Request.
 However, amending an existing commit with the changes makes it difficult for the reviewer to know exactly what has changed since the last time they reviewed the Pull Request.